conda-incubator/conda-pypi/docs/quickstart.md

 ### Environment protection

-`conda-pypi` ships a special file, `EXTERNALLY-MANAGED`, that will be installed in:

-- The `base` environment.
-- All new environments that include `pip`.
-- Existing environments that already have `pip`, but only after running a conda command on them.
+`conda-pypi` ships a special file called `EXTERNALLY-MANAGED` that helps protect your conda environments from accidental pip usage that could break their integrity.
+This file is automatically installed in the `base` environment, all new environments, and existing environments that after running a `conda pypi` command on them.

-More details at {ref}`externally-managed`.
+More details about this protection mechanism can be found at {ref}`externally-managed`.